-If your business is struggling with cash flow due to unpaid invoices, factoring companies can help by releasing cash up to the invoice value.
+Is your business is struggling with cash flow due to unpaid invoices.
+Then factoring companies can help by releasing cash up to the invoice value.
 You continue to provide goods or services to your customers and raise invoices as usual.
-The invoice factoring company will then buy the debt which the customer owes your business, so that you can access a percentage of the funds owed within the invoice.
+The invoice factoring company will then buy the debt which the customer owes your business.
+You can then access a percentage of the funds owed within the invoice.

-Invoice factoring is an option for businesses which make short sales and have to wait long periods to see the return, including both asset based and non-asset based businesses.
-For example, recruitment agencies, construction companies and engineering businesses can provide a service or asset based product, yet they may have to wait several weeks for their customers to pay.
+Invoice factoring is an option for businesses which have to wait long periods to see a return on their sales.
+This includes both asset based and non-asset based businesses.
+For example, recruitment agencies, construction companies and engineering businesses can provide a service or asset based product.
+However, they may have to wait several weeks for their customers to pay.
 Invoice factoring is also a popular option for businesses which need help with their credit control procedures.
-If your business is relatively new or has limited resources, a factoring company can take control of your credit control process.
+This works well if your business is relatively new or has limited resources.
+The factoring company can help by taking control of your credit control process.
 As a business they will become responsible for chasing late payments of any overdue invoice.
 This can help improve cash flow and free up your time to concentrate on the core activities of your business.

 The main difference between invoice factoring and invoice discounting is where the responsibility lies in chasing late payments.
-If you choose to improve your working capital via invoice factoring, you will no longer be in control of your sales ledger.
-Your customers will know that you are using this form of finance to access working capital, as the factoring company will contact them to chase unpaid invoices.
+If you choose invoice factoring, you will no longer be in control of your sales ledger.
+Your customers will know that you are using this form of finance to access working capital.
+Plus the factoring company will contact them to chase unpaid invoices.
 Many businesses who use invoice finance benefit from the administrative support when the factoring company takes over credit control.

-If you have strong relationships with your customers and would rather deal with them directly about matters relating to your working capital and cash flow, invoice discounting could be a better option.
-You will remain in control of your sales ledger, however all responsibility of chasing customers for unpaid invoices will fall to your business.
-If you pride yourself on your customer service levels and would like to retain contact with your customers at every stage, invoice discounting will still enable you to improve cash flow by increasing working capital.
+You may have strong relationships with your customers and would rather deal with them directly about matters relating to your working capital and cash flow.
+In this case, invoice discounting could be a better option.
+You will remain in control of your sales ledger.
+However all responsibility of chasing customers for unpaid invoices will fall to your business.
+You may pride yourself on your customer service levels and would like to retain contact with your customers at every stage.
+In this case, invoice discounting will still enable you to improve cash flow by increasing working capital.

 Invoice finance is only available if your customers are businesses, so if your customers are members of the public you will not be eligible for factoring.
 The lender will want to look at your invoice book, as this will provide them with an overview of your customers.
 For your business to be given a high chance of approval, you will need to show that you have a good relationship with your customers.
 They should be willing and able to pay their invoices on time.